TanguyLallemand/sankey-metadata-evolution/README.md

 The visualization folder stores all JavaScript files allowing the construction of visualizations.
 A libs folder will gather libraries of functions written during the course but also a version of the d3-sankey module rewritten to allow the construction of links of variable height. conf folder.
 Stores a configuration file to configure the script for building visualizations.
 The data folder will wait for data.
 Finally, the sankey_experiments_and_genes folder stores the main function of the script allowing the construction of the visualizations.

+## Installation manual

+To run those scripts simply provide datas and run a server to execute scripts.
+Easiest method is to run a python web server using following command:

+    cd repository
+    # Get python version
+    python -V
+    # If the version of Python returned is later than 3.X
+    python3 -m http.server
+    # If the version of Python returned is later than 2.X
+    python -m SimpleHTTPServer

+By default, it displays the list of files in the folder on a development server, port 8000.
+You can go to this server by entering the localhost:8000 URL in your web browser.
+You will see the contents of the folder listed - click the HTML file you want to run.

+Note: If port 8000 is busy, you can choose another port by specifying an alternative number after the command for example python -m http.server 7800 (Python 3.x) or python -m SimpleHTTPServer 7800 (Python 2.x).
+You can now access your content at localhost:7800.